 Frankfort North Breakwater Lighthouse

-The Frankfort Lighthouse marks the entrance to the Betsie Bay, a popular port for fishermen and sailors.
-You’ll find kids jumping from the pier in the summer, surfers riding the waves well into the fall, and the most storm watching along the north and south piers when the wind is high.
-Plus it’s a spectacular spot to watch the sun say goodnight to Lake Michigan.
+The Frankfort Lighthouse marks the entrance to Betsie Bay, a popular port for fishermen and sailors.
+You’ll find kids jumping from the pier in the summer, surfers riding the waves well into the fall and storm-watching along the north and south piers when the wind is high.
+Plus, it’s a spectacular spot to watch the sun say goodnight to Lake Michigan.

 We Love Our Lighthouses

-The importance of lighthouses is hard to ignore.
-Especially when you consider the fact that at one time, the beacon of light could be seen across almost all of America’s shoreline!
+There you have it—5 Michigan lighthouses to visit on National Lighthouse Day.
+The importance of lighthouses is hard to ignore, especially when you consider at one time, the beacon of light could be seen across almost all of America’s shoreline.

 Have you visited any northern Michigan lighthouses?
 Let us know your favorite in the comments below.